-Observe the following guidelines before you upgrade the software:
+Observe the following prerequisites before you upgrade the software:

 - Make sure the IOS version on the router/switch has been scrubbed for WCCP issues for your specific platform.
 This needs to be done only on routers/switches participating in transparent redirection and is not applicable to PBR or inline deployments.
-If this was not done and there is a current active WAAS network, disable WCCP in the routers/switches in the data center and all branches before the software upgrade to 4.2.x or 4.3.x. - Perform the migration of CIFS legacy mode to CIFS accelerator mode in a separate change window from the WAAS software version upgrade. - The minimum firmware release required is 15418 for all WAE-7371, WAE-7341, and WAE-674 devices. - Consult the WAAS Release Note for Cisco Wide Area Application Services of the particular WAAS software version for additional requirements and guidelines.
+If this was not done and there is a current active WAAS network, disable WCCP in the routers/switches in the data center and all branches before the software upgrade to 4.4.x. - If you are using legacy mode WAFS, you must first migrate all devices from legacy mode WAFS to the transparent CIFS accelerator, because legacy mode WAFS is not supported in version 4.4 and later.
+For information on CIFS migration, see the "Migrating from CIFS Legacy Mode to CIFS Accelerator Mode" section on page 13.
+Perform the migration of CIFS legacy mode to CIFS accelerator mode in a separate change window from the WAAS software version upgrade. - The minimum firmware release required is 15427 for all WAE-7371, WAE-7341, and WAE-674 devices. - Consult the WAAS Release Note for Cisco Wide Area Application Services of the particular WAAS software version for additional requirements and guidelines.

 If you are using WCCP, the default value for the WCCP source IP mask changed in version 4.2.1 and later to 0xF00.
 However, if you are upgrading a WAE that used the previous default WCCP source IP mask of 0x1741 (or any custom mask), its WCCP mask will not be changed.
-And if you are downgrading a 4.2.1 WAE, its WCCP source IP mask will not be changed.
+And if you are downgrading a WAE to a version earlier than 4.2.1, its WCCP source IP mask will not be changed.
 By not changing the mask during upgrade or downgrade, the WAE avoids unexpected mask changes and WCCP farm disruptions.
 All WAEs in a WCCP farm must have the same mask or they will not participate in the farm.